(aliskiren) Tablets, for Oral Use

 - If you become pregnant during treatment with Tekturna, stop taking Tekturna and tell your doctor right away.

 Tekturna is a prescription medicine used to treat high blood pressure (hypertension) in adults and children 6 years of age and older to lower blood pressure.

 It is not known if Tekturna is safe and effective in children under 6 years of age.

 - you have diabetes and are taking a kind of medicine called an angiotensin receptor blocker (ARB) or angiotensin-converting enzyme inhibitor (ACEI).

-- you are allergic to any of its ingredients.
+- you are allergic to any of the ingredients in Tekturna.
 See the end of this leaflet for a complete list of the ingredients in Tekturna.

-Tell your doctor about all your medical conditions, including whether you:
+Before taking Tekturna, tell your doctor about all of your medical conditions, including if you:

-- are pregnant or planning to become pregnant, see “What is the most important information I should know about Tekturna?”
+- are pregnant or plan to become pregnant.
+See “What is the most important information I should know about Tekturna?”